redwiretechnologies/hdl-rwt/README.md

   -s, --som_revisions   Automatically select all som_revisions
   -o, --only_projects   Only create projects
   --clean               Clean instead of creating projects --clean_lib           Clean libraries instead of creating projects -d, --dry_run         Don't actually run any commands.
 Just print them -n NUM_BUILDS, --num_builds NUM_BUILDS
                         Number of simultaneous make commands to run.
-  -g, --git_log         Create a log of the git repos to put into each xsa file --depends             Show dependencies for each project based on the M_REPOS variable
+  -g, --git_log         Create a log of the git repos to put into each xsa file --depends             Show dependencies for each project based on the M_REPOS variable --new_rev             Use the newest revision of a carrier board only --new_srev            Use the newest revision of a SOM only --c_filt C_FILT       Match carrier boards that contain this string.
+Can be passed multiple times --r_filt R_FILT       Match revisions for carrier boards that contain this string.
+Can be passed multiple times --p_filt P_FILT       Match personalities that contain this string.
+Can be passed multiple times --b_filt B_FILT       Match SOMs that contain this string.
+Can be passed multiple times --sr_filt SR_FILT     Match SOM revisions that contain this string.
+Can be passed multiple times

 ```